OpenFn/docs/docs/deploy/portability.md

 In this spec, you can see the two different ways to define a job's body:

 1. Inline body:
-Used in the `FHIR-standard-Data-with-change` and `Send-to-OpenHIM-to-route-to-SHR` job.
+Used in the `FHIR-standard-Data-with-change` and `Send-to-OpenHIM-to-route-to-SHR` jobs.
 The body is directly written in the YAML file.

 2. External file reference:
-Used in both Notify-CHW-upload-successful and Notify-CHW-upload-failed jobs.
+Used in both `Notify-CHW-upload-successful` and `Notify-CHW-upload-failed` jobs.
 The body is stored in separate files, referenced by the path key.
 This allows for better organization of complex job logic.

 When using file paths: